 I have an unopened jar or bottle that is past its best before date - can I still eat or drink it?

 Almost certainly.
 If you have been keeping them in the fridge, they should be perfectly safe to consume.
 With our veggies, open them up and take a look.
 If they have any yeast or mould growing on the top, either discard the top layer, or the whole jar if you would prefer.
 If it looks, smells and tastes OK though, it's safe to eat.

 With our bottles, if they're sealed, they're fine long past their best before date.
-Kombucha and Jun-Kombucha can turn more vinegary over long periods and could even turn slightly alcoholic, but both these things would further prevent pathogenic growth.
+Kombucha and Jun-Kombucha can turn more vinegary over long periods and will even turn slightly alcoholic, but both these things would further prevent any possible pathogenic growth.
 So, providing you like the taste, they're safe to drink.

 I have an open jar or bottle that's been in my fridge for a while - can I still eat or drink it?

 If it looks and smells OK, have a little taste.
 With our veggies, it's best if you can keep them pushed down under the liquid when storing for longer periods, and it's also good to try not to introduce any unwanted bacteria into the jar by always using clean utensils.
 But if they look, smell and taste OK, they'll be fine to eat, and can last for many weeks in the fridge, even once opened.
 If there is ever anything wrong with our veggies, you will see white yeasts or moulds growing on the top surface that has been exposed to the air.